wmo/grob/README.md

 Use case: you want to eat a pizza close to Checkpoint Charlie in Berlin.

-1) Download the `Berling.osm.pbf` file from [download.geofabrik.de/europe/germany.html](http://download.geofabrik.de/europe/germany.html) (in case the link is no longer valid, start from here: [wiki.openstreetmap.org/wiki/Planet.osm](http://wiki.openstreetmap.org/wiki/Planet.osm))
+1) Download the `Berlin.osm.pbf` file from [download.geofabrik.de/europe/germany.html](http://download.geofabrik.de/europe/germany.html) (in case the link is no longer valid, start from here: [wiki.openstreetmap.org/wiki/Planet.osm](http://wiki.openstreetmap.org/wiki/Planet.osm))

 2) Locate checkpoint charlie